- ATC Uncovered

 “Anyanwu offers distinctive but universal characters and a bleak yet comforting outlook on the human condition that hint at a long future!” – The Hollywood Reporter

-AWOYE TIMPO (Director) Credits include: Skeleton Crew by Dominique Morrisseau (Chester Theater), Sister Son/ji by Sonia Sanchez (Billie Holiday Theater), Carnaval by Nikkole Salter (National Black Theatre), Ndebele Funeral by Zoey Martinson (59E59; South African tour; Edinburgh Festival), The Libation Bearers by Aeschylus (Shakespeare Theatre of NJ), Feast by various writers (Segal Center), Chasing the Bird with text by Craig muMs Grant, choreography by Jason Samuels Smith, co-directed with Dulé Hill (Joyce Theater), Araby by Chris Rael (La MaMa), In the Continuum by Danai Gurira and Nikkole Salter (Juilliard), Tears of Anatolia and The Wishing Tree by Mustafa Kaymak (Columbia), The Vanished by Olivier Coyette (Novisi, site-specific, also translation), and Rhinoceros (Novisi, also translation).
-Regional: Clybourne Park (Farmers Alley).
-Awoye recently produced CLASSIX at the Segal Center, a reading series exploring classic plays by Black playwrights.
-The inaugural season featured works by Alice Childress, Kathleen Collins, Bill Gunn and Ron Milner.
+AWOYE TIMPO (Director).
+Credits include: Skeleton Crew (Chester Theater); Sister Son/ji (Billie Holiday Theater); Carnaval (National Black Theatre); Ndebele Funeral (59E59, South African tour and Edinburgh Festival); The Libation Bearers (Shakespeare Theatre of NJ); Araby (La MaMa); In the Continuum (Juilliard); Tears of Anatolia and The Wishing Tree (Columbia); Clybourne Park (Farmers Alley); The Vanished (Novisi).
+Producer: CLASSIX, a reading series exploring classic plays by Black playwrights.
 Broadway: Associate Director, Jitney; Assistant Director, Shuffle Along.
-Other: ABC/Disney, Cherry Lane Mentor Project, Lincoln Center Directors Lab, Ma-Yi, New Dramatists, NOW Africa, Page 73, PEN World Voices, Rising Circle, Royal Shakespeare Company, Soho Rep Writer/Director Lab, TerraNOVA, WNYC.
+Other: ABC/Disney, Cherry Lane Mentor Project, Lincoln Center Directors Lab, Ma-Yi, New Dramatists, NOW Africa, Page 73, PEN World Voices, Rising Circle, Royal Shakespeare Company, Soho Rep. Writer/Director Lab and WNYC.